-The approved 2017-2018 Florida Courts E-Filing Budget is comprised of revenue generated from convenience fees for credit card, debit card, and ACH transactions.
-Funds are used to support the Authority's mandated business activities, including legal counsel for the Board of Directors, insurance policy premiums, audit fees, and related service desk activities, portal upgrades, and education.
+The approved 2018-2019 Florida Courts E-Filing Budget is comprised of revenue generated from credit card, debit card, and ACH transaction convenience fees.
+Funds are used to support the Authority's mandated business activities including legal counsel for the Board of Directors, insurance policy premiums, audit fees and related service desk activities, portal upgrades and education.

-Mandated audits of the Authority's financial statements and an SSAE 16 Operational Audit are performed annually and have resulted in an unqualified, or "clean," audit to date.
+Mandated audits of the Authority financial statements and an SSAE 18 Operational Audit are performed annually and have resulted in unmodified (formerly unqualified), or "clean" audits to date.